palmerc/Fractals/README.md

 FYI - the [BMP file format](https://en.wikipedia.org/wiki/BMP_file_format) is simple, but also a bit crazy.
 Nothing I have on my Mac supports BMP file creation, but if you output a PNG you can convert it with [ImageMagick's mogrify](http://www.imagemagick.org/script/mogrify.php).

+## For the sake of nostalgia

-Makes me wish I could find the version I wrote in Turbo Pascal when I was a teenager.
+This whole foray into an (overly complicated) example app using Fractals makes me wish I could find the version I wrote in Turbo Pascal when I was a teenager.
+Unfortunately, even if I found it, I know it was on a 5 1/4" floppy so it might as well not exist.
+Incidentally, my first version output to the dot matrix printer and must have taken at least an hour to print on the IBM PC AT.

 ## Compile